33 Essential Website Elements Every Business Website Must Include

 Your phone number is possibly the single most important of our essential website elements!
 After your company name and what you do, your business phone number is often the most-wanted piece of information.
-Yet many small business websites either don’t have the phone number at all or hidden on some subpage.
+Yet many small business websites either don’t have the phone number or hide it on some subpage.
 No wonder your phone doesn’t ring!

 Be sure to include your business phone number prominently.
-At the top and bottom of every page on your business website is ideal.
-But if not include it in the footer of every page, and prominently list it on your contact page as well.
+The top and bottom of every page on your business website is ideal.
+But if not, include it in the footer of every page and prominently list it on your contact page as well.

 11 – An Email Address

 Some people will prefer to email you, so be sure to list your business email prominently.
 You do not need to use your email address.
-A simple [email protected] or [email protected] email is perfect.
-But no free email addresses such as [email protected], please.
+A simple hello@ or info@ email is perfect.
+But no free email addresses such as my************@ya***.com, please.
 Get an email that matches your website domain address.
-G Suite for Business Solutions is an excellent alternative if your hosting service does not provide email service.
+Google Workspace (formerly G Suite for Business) is an excellent alternative if your hosting service does not provide email service.

 12 – Business Address